LibRapid/librapid/docs/source/topics/arrayIterators.md

 and will suggest removing it. **Do not remove it!** The `ArrayView` is still referencing the original array and your data will still be updated correctly :)

+Keep in mind that this issue only comes up when you're using the non-const iterator, which is when you're assigning to the iterator.

 I am currently looking into ways to fix this issue, but it is proving to be quite difficult...
 :::